Cindy Kim Hengst

-Having worked in various cancer centers for over 10 years, I always felt fulfilled in serving and meeting the needs of others; both from a patient care and an administrative perspective.
+Having worked in various cancer centers for over 10 years, I always felt fulfilled in serving and meeting the needs of others; both from patient care and an administrative perspective.
 Since having left my professional world to be at home to raise our daughter, I’ve intentionally sought out opportunities and ways to continue to impact others.
-For the last five years, this has been fulfilled by serving on the Cancer Survivors’ Day Board of the Western Suburbs of Chicago; annually serving 300+ survivors and their families.

-In my continued search to make an impact, I have been invited to serve on the NBA Board of Trustees.
-This opportunity is yet another door being opened for me to serve others not only in my own community, but a larger community.
-I look forward to the work and joys that being on this team will bring to the life of others and myself.
+This opportunity is yet another door being opened for me to serve others not only in my own community but a larger community.
+I look forward to the work and joys that working with this organization will bring to the life of others and myself.

 Who is a hero of yours, and why?

 My folks.
 As an adult, I truly recognize the bravery and commitment of my parents; moving to a foreign land, learning a foreign language, and doing whatever it took not just to survive, but thrive.
 All the while, they never forgot where they came from, how they got there, and who deserved the glory for their success.
 Now, they are retired and enjoying the fruits of their bravery and commitment.
 I hope that I am able to continue living out their example of bravery and commitment to the things I believe in.

 If I tried to find you in a supermarket, what aisle would you be in?

 I would be in the produce section of my local supermarket; looking at the produce that is a little unusual and loading my cart with fruit.
 While my child will not touch vegetables, I can get her to try any fruit, so we ALWAYS have fruit in our home.